 Minimum size of RAC requests and opportunistic compute access

 The RAC application process requires a minimum ask amount for compute resources (currently set at 50 core-years for CPU and 10 GPU-years for GPUs).
 These minimum values are set in part to control the number of applications requiring peer-review.
 As the number of applications increases every year, the workload of the expert review committees increases proportionally.
-Therefore, a RAC award made at the minimum level is a true RAC award and will ensure higher job priorities than for any non-RAC awardee.
+Therefore, a RAC award made at the minimum level is and will ensure higher job priorities than for any non-RAC awardee.

 While usage by non-RAC awardees is opportunistic, historical utilization data shows that many groups are able to reach (or even exceed) the RAC minimums specified above.
 Non-RAC users who want to maximize their compute usage need to consider strategies that ensure:

 - they regularly have jobs in the queue;